eCook Meal

 What are the main ingredients in Warwick’s Creamy Chicken Korma?

-Almond Flour, Baby Tomatoes, Brown Basmati Rice, Chicken, Coconut Cream, Free-range Chicken Mini Fillets, Fresh Chilli, Fresh Coriander, Fresh Ginger, Green Beans, Onion, Spice and All Things Nice Korma Curry Paste, Vegetable Stock
+Almond Flour, Baby Tomato, Brown Basmati Rice, Chicken, Chilli, Coconut Cream, Fresh Coriander, Ginger, Green Beans, Onion, Spice and All Things Nice Korma Curry Paste, Vegetable Stock

 What is the nutritional information of Warwick’s Creamy Chicken Korma?